-When a trip to the Four Seasons is on the agenda, you know there’s serious romance in the cards.
+When a trip to the Four Seasons is on the agenda, you know (or, at least, hope) there’s romance in the cards.
 Talented chefs cook up modern Texan cuisine infused with Latin flavors, served either indoors by candlelight or at your outdoor table overlooking Lady Bird Lake.
 Every dish is a visual masterpiece, from the flambeed Texas Wagyu Tomahawk (spoiler—an open flame is involved) down to the shiny, puffy Parker House bread rolls.
-And of course, a sommelier does the rounds to ensure each table has the perfect wine pairing.
-Finish on a sweet note with the Vanilla and Cacao Nib Bon Bons—made with Amy’s beloved Mexican vanilla ice cream, they’re outrageously tasty and tailor-made for sharing.
+And, of course, a sommelier does the rounds to ensure each table has the perfect wine pairing.
+Finish on a sweet note with the Vanilla and Cacao Nib Bon Bons—made with Amy’s Mexican vanilla ice cream.

 If Ciclo’s steak were a person, she would be a drag superstar, because this one is extra.
 The Flambéed Texas Wagyu Tomahawk has a menu section all to itself, and when ordered, is presented by the kitchen in a theatrical manner (spoiler: with fire and a lot of “oohs” from patrons sitting around you).
 Get it with sides like the pork belly mac 'n cheese, and ask the sommelier to pair it with a good bottle of red.